dotnetcore/CAP/README.md

 **Service Method**

-If your subscribe method is not in the Controller,then your subscribe class need to Inheritance `IConsumerService`:
+If your subscribe method is not in the Controller,then your subscribe class need to Inheritance `ICapSubscribe`:

 ```cs